bailsgarner/AirlineAPIDocs/docs/pages/AirportAPI.md

 - **Airport Codes-Local:** Provides the national or local code for the airport.

 # Use
-To use the Airport Resource, a specific URL inputed into the browswer.
+To use the Airport Resource, a specific URL inputed into the browser.

 http://server/api/airport/id